Open-Attribute Person Retrieval: Finding People Through Distinctive and Novel Attributes

-Subsequently, the proposed attribute-related feature selection module takes $f_{text}^{att}$ as the query and $f_{img}^{body}$ as the key and value, deriving $f^{att} \in \mathbb{R}^{|\mathcal{A}_{base}|\times C}$ with enhanced attribute-specific visual representations.
+The proposed attribute-related feature selection module takes $f_{text}^{att}$ as the query and $f_{img}^{body}$ as the key and value, deriving $f^{att} \in \mathbb{R}^{|\mathcal{A}_{base}|\times C}$ with enhanced attribute-specific visual representations.
 For effective training, we introduce an attribute part association loss to enhance the model’s ability to learn the body parts associated with each attribute.
 Finally, as shown in~\cref{fig:main-a}, we compute the similarity between the batch of attribute-conditioned visual features and the text features of each attribute, pulling positive pairs closer and pushing negative pairs apart via a text-to-image contrastive loss.
-We provide a more detailed explanation in the following sections.